Marketing Agreement TemplatePRO PLUS

 4. Determine Your Advertising Material

 As mentioned, there is a wide variety of media channels you can choose to insert your ad campaign.
 Then, describe the advertising materials to be used, as well as the time, date, and method of delivering those.
 This way, you are informing your client about the work to be done.
+You may also formulate a copyright agreement with your clients to avoid disputes over their specified content.

 5. Include Special Considerations

 Especially when purchasing banner ads, it's best to specify the size in pixels.
 Upon determining the mode of delivering the campaign materials and how will these be ensured.
 In case your ad is displayed in print, include an option where you can move your ads to different areas; or if you choose to have it displayed on a billboard, include provisions that cover the damage (if ever) and how long is the repair as well as the compensation of the numbers of days the sign is damaged.
+In such cases, marketing agreements come handy to decide on the mode of marketing for your client.